LucasKunz/LucasKunz/README.md

 ### 👋 Hi there, welcome!

-- I'm Lucas Kunz, I'm 24 years old and live in Rio Grande do Sul/BR.
-I currently work with front-end development at Arezzo&Co and have a degree in Systems Analysis and Development from Universidade de Cruzeiro do Sul.
+- I'm 24 years old and have been working with front-end development for about four years.
+I currently work at Arezzo&Co and hold a degree in Systems Analysis and Development from Universidade de Cruzeiro do Sul.
   </br>

 #### 💼 Here are some technologies that I have experience with:
- - HTML5 (Semantic & SEO), CSS3 (SASS), JavaScript, ReactJS, NextJS, Styled Components, Tailwind and NodeJS.
+ - HTML5 (Semantic & SEO), CSS3 (SASS), JavaScript, ReactJS, React Native, NextJS, Styled Components, Tailwind and NodeJS.
  - Docker, Google Tag Manager (GTM), Google Optimize, Jenkins and Hybris (SAP).
    </br>